Coverage Optimization using Generalized Voronoi Partition: Heterogeneous locational optimization problem

-where $\|.\|$ is the Euclidean distance.
 Note that the generalized Voronoi decomposition splits the objective function into a sum of contributions from each generalized Voronoi cell.
-Hence the optimization problem can be solved in a spatially distributed manner, that is, the optimal configuration can be achieved, by each sensor solving the part of objective function corresponding to its cell using only local information.
+Hence the optimization problem can be solved in a spatially distributed manner, that is, the optimal configuration can be achieved by each sensor solving only that part of the objective function which corresponds to its own cell, using only local information.
+Note also that the objective function has the same form as in \cite{bullo1} where a similar problem is addressed for homogeneous sensors.